Is it any coincidence that acne levels have increased in tandem with global sugar consumption over the last century?

 There is further evidence linking inflammation, acne and the microbiome and research shows that probiotics may help with acne.
 Therefore, trial taking a probiotic supplement for yourself and monitor the difference.

 Unlike acne, inflammatory rosacea is not due to bacteria.
 Alternatively, one expert view is that rosacea is largely caused by inflammatory mediators.
 These mediators include prostaglandins, bradykinin, histamine and substance P.

 Doctors still aren’t certain about the precise mechanisms that cause rosacea.
 However, it does appear that rosacea may be due to increased inflammation and an ‘overactive’ immune system'.

 Therefore, an anti-inflammatory diet (which involves reducing refined sugars and processed carbohydrates) may help with this condition.

 Traditionally, many health professionals prescribe Accutane and antibiotics to treat skin conditions such as acne.
 However, these medical interventions may have negative side-effects, especially when used over long periods.
 And as you can see, there is lots of evidence to show that dietary interventions may help, or are at the very least worthwhile considering.

 What Foods Do You Find Help Or Hinder Your Skin’s Radiance?

 P.S.
 Do you wish you could look in the mirror and feel beautiful, confident and healthy?

-Then you’ll LOVE our Beauty, Skin & Gut Summit coming in November!
-Join us and 100,000s of women across the world as we unlock the secrets to true natural beauty.
-Every day for 10 days you’ll have exclusive access to watch a world leading expert, a recipe, meditation or yoga sequence and even a documentary.
-The best news is it’s 100% free & online.
-So mark these dates in your calendar ladies!
-November 11-20.
-Registration is now open.
+Then you’ll LOVE our Beauty, Skin & Gut Summit, available inside FMTV!
+Join us as we unlock the secrets to true natural beauty.
+You’ll have exclusive access to watch a world leading expert, a recipe, meditation or yoga sequence and even a documentary.